navrajkambo/RNSaveAudio/README.md

 ### Contact Information
 - My email is `nkambo1@my.bcit.ca`, use the module name in the subject line.
 - Submit an issue to the github page. http://github.com/navrajkambo/RNSaveAudio/issues
+### Contribution
+- If someone would like to add methods for exporting sterio wav files, or files of other formats and sampling frequencies from signed short arrays, feel free to create a PR, it would be useful to have
 ### Other Information
 - If you feel like contributing, send me a message or open an issue!
 Any help is appriciated :)
 - For more information on bridging native modules to react-native, have a look at https://gist.github.com/chourobin/f83f3b3a6fd2053fad29fff69524f91c, https://eastcodes.com/packaging-and-sharing-react-native-modules, and http://matthewsessions.com/2017/10/27/developing-rn-module.html.
 They are very informative!